gavazquez/TransverterControl/README.md

 AttinySlave and set the configured frequencies using an [ADF4351 library](./Library).
 Feel free to expand this sketch to add a **screen controller** using encoders or whatever idea you may have.

+4. `ArduinoFrequencyFinder`
+This sketch sends a TX tone witha duration of few milliseconds in a frequency range.
+This allows to find the uplink of a satellite while looking on a SDR.

 In order to compile any of the Attiny sketches with an **Arduino UNO**:

 1. Install the [microcore](https://github.com/MCUdude/MicroCore) board to be able to compile Attiny code.